 violated his sincerely-held religious beliefs in violation of the Religious

-He was later moved out of segregation and allowed 15 personal books.
-The
+later moved out of segregation and allowed 15 personal books.
+The trial judge

-trial judge declined to dismiss the case as moot, finding that the prisoner
+declined to dismiss the case as moot, finding that the prisoner would likely be

-would likely be returned to segregation in the future, and ruling that
+returned to segregation in the future, and ruling that the two-book policy

-of repetition, yet evading review" exception to the mootness doctrine
+evading review" exception to the mootness doctrine applied, since it

-applied, since it declined to assume that the prisoner would repeat the
+declined to assume that the prisoner would repeat the misconduct that

-misconduct that previously resulted in his segregation.
+previously resulted in his segregation.
 Ind v.
-Colorado
+Colorado Dept. of Corrections,

 A California prisoner claimed that the appeals coordinators at a prison violated his due process rights and California correctional regulations by cancelling his inmate appeal in which he asked that prison officials accept liability for personal property items of his that he said were damaged or lost when he was transferred there from another facility.
 An intermediate state appeals court held that he failed to show that he had a protected liberty interest in the prison's administrative lost property appeals process.
 In re Williams, #D066887, 2015 Cal.
 App.
 Lexis 938.